maniaplanet/documentation/dedicated-server/matchmaking.md

 Since the release of the ManiaPlanet 3.0 update the previous matchmaking based on the ManiaLive server controller has been replaced by a centralized system hosted by Nadeo.

 The new matchmaking system is easy to use, demand only a small amount of configuration and doesn't require any external dependency.
-Everything is integrated within ManiaPlanet and can be used by anybody ranging from a single player to a server hosting company.
+Everything is integrated within ManiaPlanet and can be used by anybody ranging from a single player to a servers hosting company.
 With this guide you will have a matchmaking architecture ready in a few minutes.

 ## For server hoster

 ### Installation

 First you need to download the latest dedicated server for your system and set it up.
-You can take a look on the [quick start guide](http://maniaplanet.github.io/documentation/dedicated-server/basic.html) to learn how to do it.
+You can take a look in the [quick start guide](http://maniaplanet.github.io/documentation/dedicated-server/basic.html) to learn how to do it.
 Once your server is ready you have to select a game mode that supports the matchmaking system.
 Currently there are Elite and Siege but more game modes will be added with time.

 ### Matchsettings